-High impact economic events can cause price spikes/gaps, creating significant slippage (difference between price you expect and price you get) on stop loss orders.
+High impact economic events can cause price spikes/gaps, creating significant slippage (the difference between the price you expect and the price you get) on stop loss orders.
 It's best to avoid being in trades for the few minutes surrounding high impact scheduled news event.
 Check your economic calendar before trading, and note the high impact news times.
-For U.S. stocks and futures, you an use Bloomberg.
+For U.S. stocks and futures, you can use Bloomberg.
 For Forex, check out the DailyFX economic calendar.

 If you trade individual stocks on a regular basis, check the company doesn't have earnings or other announcements due out that day.
 The Yahoo!
 Finance earnings calendar works well.
 Be aware of these times, to avoid trading right before the announcement.

 Launch your platform.
 Make sure quotes are streaming (not lagging or sporadic) and the program is running smoothly.
 Most brokers provide reliable data feeds, but problems can arise.
 If the data feed is intermittent or seems inaccurate, don't trade until the issue is fixed.
 If it looks right, proceed.